meltstrap/Caustica/README.md

 - EnergeticBark for the Cedar source code

-- joo for your Indigo CSS theme
+- joo for the Indigo CSS theme

 - The Uiiverse team for all your help